Russian missile strike on Ukrainian market kills 17 as Blinken announces new $1B aid package

 Many Republican lawmakers are wary of providing more aid, and the party’s presidential front-runner, former President Donald Trump, has criticized U.S. financial support.
 Opinion polls also have shown a decline in support for the war by the American public.

-Biden and the Pentagon, however, have said repeatedly they will support Ukraine for as long as it takes.
+Biden and the Pentagon have said repeatedly they will support Ukraine for as long as it takes.
 As of Aug.
 29, there was approximately $5.75 billion left in the already approved funding for weapons and equipment taken from existing Pentagon stocks.

 Blinken was to discuss other issues, including support for Ukraine’s economy, building on his June announcement of $1.3 billion to help Kyiv rebuild, with a focus on modernizing its energy network, which was bombarded by Russia last winter.